allianceauth/allianceauth/docs/installation/services/phpbb3.md

 # phpBB3

-Add `allianceauth.services.modules.phpbb3` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.
+ and run migrations before continuing with this guide to ensure the service is installed.

 ## Overview
 phpBB is a free php-based forum.
 It’s the default forum for AllianceAuth.

 ## Dependencies
-All dependencies should have been taken care of during setup.
+PHPBB3 requires php installed in your web server.
+Apache has `mod_php`, NGINX requires `php-fpm`.
+See [the official guide](https://www.phpbb.com/community/docs/INSTALL.html) for php package requirements.

+## Prepare Your Settings
+In your auth project's settings file, do the following:
+ - Add `'allianceauth.services.modules.phpbb3',` to your `INSTALLED_APPS` list
+ - Append the following to the bottom of the settings file:

+    # PHPBB3 Configuration
+    PHPBB3_URL = ''
+    DATABASES['phpbb3'] = {
+        'ENGINE': 'django.db.backends.mysql',
+        'NAME': 'alliance_forum',
+        'USER': 'allianceserver-phpbb3',
+        'PASSWORD': 'password',
+        'HOST': '127.0.0.1',
+        'PORT': '3306',
+    }

 ## Setup
+### Prepare the Database
+Create a database to install phpbb3 in.

+    mysql -u root -p
+    create database alliance_forum;
+    grant all privileges on alliance_forum . * to 'allianceserver'@'localhost';
+    exit;

+Edit your auth project's settings file and fill out the `DATABASES['phpbb3']` part.

 ### Download Phpbb3
 phpBB is available as a zip from their website.
 Navigate to the website’s [downloads section](https://www.phpbb.com/downloads/) using your PC browser and copy the URL for the latest version zip.